To become a Border Force Officer and protect our border and our community, you must be:

 A number of our roles require increased medical, fitness and psychological standards.
 To be recruited to these roles, you will need to successfully complete a

 Functional Fitness Assessment which will include a test of your flexibility, agility, strength, balance, coordination, power, speed and endurance.
-These roles include:
+We may also require you to undergo periodic re-assessment.

 Border Force Officer Recruit Traineeship